cashonize/cashonize-wallet/README.md

 Further, Cashonize nicely groups and displays your NFTs, making it ideal for NFT collectors.

 Cashonize is a single-address wallet, for privacy-focused users is recommended to use a HD-wallet.
-Cashonize does not have a display for your transaction history currently.
+The wallet currently doesn't have a page to display your transaction history.

 ## Platforms